 If axe throwing isn’t your cup of tea, perhaps something slightly more genteel-feeling would better suit?

-As befits a state associated with all things quaint, there are Connecticut tea rooms scattered throughout the state:
+As befits a state associated with all things quaint, there are Connecticut tea rooms scattered throughout the state, including:

 - Cady’s Tea Room, at Stanton House Inn in Greenwich